bribes/faq/README.md

 - Bootstrap Team - Bootstrap
 - Twitter - Twemoji
 - jomo - Crafatar
-- The 88 GitHub organization - api.gapple.pw
+- The 88 GitHub Organization - api.gapple.pw
-- OptiFine - OptiFine cape API
+- OptiFine - OptiFine Cape API
-- LabyMod - LabyMod cape & bandana API
+- LabyMod - LabyMod Cape & Bandana API

 We are not affiliated with Mojang, Minecraft, Microsoft, Twitter, OptiFine, LabyMod, or any of the above entities or corporations.